 Baseball & Softball Coaches: Be Demanding But Not Demeaning

 As baseball and softball coaches, it’s so easy for us to be critical of their failures.
 Sarcasm is easy.
 Chewing them out after a bad performance is easy.
 But I know from experience that words of encouragement after a loss or failure are worth more than an hour of praise after a win or success.
 Let’s do a better job when an athlete isn’t meeting our expectations and makes mistakes.
 Correct with honesty, directness, and care.
 Try to remember for many athletes practice is the best part of their day.
 Make sure they leave feeling the same way.

 And remember…every young person on your team has a story.
 Learn it!
 Invest deeply in your athletes’ lives off the field.
-My most life giving years as a coach have been years where I’ve spent more time focusing on the development of my athletes’ hearts and personal development, rather than merely celebrating on field successes.
+My most life-giving years as a coach have been years where I’ve spent more time focusing on the development of my athletes’ hearts and personal development, rather than merely celebrating on-field successes.

-As coaches we need to strive for authenticity over perfection.
+When coaching student-athletes we need to strive for authenticity over perfection.
 A good coach is not afraid to admit to their team that they were wrong—as it builds trust & credibility, even if it doesn’t feel that way in the moment.